Fatima Enari missed the birth of her first granddaughter after suffering a severe brain injury

 "At that point she must have completely blacked out and went down like a ton of bricks," daughter Teuila told the Herald.

-"Her head took everything, there were no scraps or broken bones, just her skull became a human sponge, unfortunately."
+"Her head took everything, there were no scrapes or broken bones, just her skull became a human sponge, unfortunately."

 Enari was admitted to Auckland Hospital ICU where staff performed a CT scan and found bleeding on the brain, damage to the frontal lobe and a fracture to the back of her skull.